 - Avoid hot tubs or saunas.
 They can cause your blood pressure to drop suddenly.

-- If you’re having surgery or getting dental work done, you’ll want to take antibiotics beforehand.
+- If you’re having surgery or getting dental work done, you’ll want to talk to your doctor about whether you should take antibiotics beforehand.
 This reduces the risk of an infection that can attack the heart.